-But to tell you the truth, I never wanted my husband to leave me for a min when I was having contractions because it would take a minimum of 20 min or more to go and buy a snack from the hospital food store depending on where you are at the hospital and time of the day.
+But to tell you the truth, I never wanted my husband to leave me for a min when I was having contractions.
+Because it would take a minimum of 20 min or more to go and buy a snack from the hospital food store from the labor and delivery ward.

 On the other hand, if you have packed healthy snacks in a hospital bag for labor, it would be easy for you just to grab and eat them.
 No hassle!

-And if you don’t eat during labor, your husband or partner can definitely eat.
+And if you don’t eat during labor, dad-to-be can definitely eat.
 So, get your hospital bag checklist out and add healthy snacks to it.

 - Can you eat while in Labor at the Hospital?